akshu354/flight-price-prediction/README.md

 # Flight Price Prediction

+- Built a Machine Learning model achieving ~90% accuracy in predicting flight ticket prices
-- The project develops a Machine Learning model to predict flight ticket prices based on factors such as airline, route, departure date, duration, and number of stops.
+- The project builds a Machine Learning model to predict flight ticket prices based on factors such as airline, route, departure date, duration, and number of stops.
 - It helps understand pricing patterns and enables data-driven decision-making for travellers.

 ## Problem Statement